udoprog/udoprog.github.io/_posts/2016-05-21-patching-threadpoolexecutor.md

 [ExitOnOutOfMemoryError]: http://www.oracle.com/technetwork/java/javase/8u92-relnotes-2949471.html

-The patch intends to mitigate the unexpected death of threads, and the impact that they should be allowed to have on your application.
+The patch intends to mitigate the unexpected death of threads, and mitigate the impact that they have on your application.

-The help illustrate illustrate this, here is an example project with a very nasty thread eating memory in it:
+To help illustrate illustrate this, here is an example project with a very nasty thread eating up all memory:

 {% highlight java %}
 public class Example {